-BU's Doctorate of Audiology curriculum is a four-year clinical doctorate program that places major emphasis on clinical training and the practical application of research, theory, and technology into clinical practice.
+Bloomsburg University's Clinical Doctorate of Audiology is a four-year program placing major emphasis on clinical training and the practical application of research, theory, and technology into clinical practice.

-The first two years of the audiology doctorate program emphasizes didactic instruction and laboratory class work combining theory, practicality and emerging technology.
+The first two years of the program emphasize didactic instruction and laboratory class work combining theory, practicality and emerging technology.
 The emphasis in the final two years is on combining the theory with clinical learning experiences.
 The fourth year is a full year externship with monitoring and advisement by the faculty and staff.

-Both academic and practicum experience focus on the prevention, identification, evaluation and treatment of individuals with disorders of auditory, balance, communication and related systems.
-This audiology doctorate program includes academic and clinical training in diagnosis, amplification, electrophysiological testing, aural rehabilitation, educational audiology, assistive devices, cochlear implants, industrial audiology, and private practice.
+Both academic and practicum experiences focus on the prevention, identification, evaluation and treatment of individuals with disorders of the auditory, balance and related systems.
+The audiology program includes academic and clinical training in diagnosis, amplification, electrophysiological testing, aural rehabilitation, educational audiology, assistive devices, cochlear implants, industrial audiology, and private practice.

 Audiology Program Admission

 Admission to the Doctorate of Audiology program is on a competitive basis.
 Interested students are encouraged to apply early (application deadline is February 1).

 The graduate school's general admission criteria and the following specific criteria must be met for unconditional admission.

 - Three academic letters of recommendation ALONG WITH the Audiology Recommendation Form